MarsBased/handbook/guides/seo-guidelines.md

    Sitemap: https://www.marsbased.com/sitemap.xml
 ```

 These two lines mean that all crawlers are allowed (*) and the address of the sitemap file.
-We will generally not disallow access to assets unless we see this affects in performance.
+We will generally not disallow access to assets unless we see it affects performance.
 In the past, access to CSS and JS files was blocked, but not anymore, and Google strongly discourages it.

 Once you're past all the previous setup concerning Google Analytics and Google Search Console and your sitemap and robots files are correctly configured, let's code!